-The next monthly meeting of the Sam Hughes Neighborhood Association will be held August 15, 2017 at 7:00 PM at the Himmel Park Library.
-There will be no meeting in July.
+The June meeting of the Sam Hughes Neighborhood Association will be held June 16, 2020 at 7:00 PM.
+Meeting details to be announced.

 PLEASE NOTE: Unless otherwise announced, Board Meetings are held the 3rd Tuesday of each month.
 Look for minutes of recent meetings on the Minutes/Agendas page.

 There was a public hearing on Monday, May 17, 2004 in the Mayor and Council Chambers of City Hall, 255 West Alameda concerning proposed changes in the Land Use Code.

 SHNA and adjacent neighbors were alarmed at the first plans we saw for the old SAMHC site.
 The developer, James Horvath of Town West Realty, originally planned to build what he called "student housing" at the corner of 6th and Campbell.
 They were not dormitories in the traditional sense as they had no resident assistants or other supervision.
 These buildings could have been built without any change to the Neighborhood Plan or the zoning.
 The only reason we had anything to say about what is going on in this block is that the Mayor and Council must approve the sale of the alleys.
 Although the plans we saw would have required the city to vacate the alleys, similar plans could be built without doing so.

 We met with Mr. Horvath and Raul Reyes to ask them to consider building housing that would attract the same kind of resident mix we see in the rest of Sam Hughes.
 After some rethinking, the next plan was for a mixed use development offering some neighborhood amenities as well as housing.
 In contrast to the original project of 4 bedroom units, this one had a larger number of units of 2 and 3 bedrooms.
 It also had about 45,000 square feet of retail/commercial space, which was planned to hold several restaurants, shops, and offices.